-Sadly, this painting was destroyed in 1944 during an Allied bombing raid on the German museum in which it was housed.
+Sadly, the painting (above) was destroyed in 1944 during an Allied bombing raid on the German museum in which it was housed.

 Exiting Place Lamartine, where Vincent’s “Yellow House” once stood, you immediately pass under the same viaduct that Vincent did.
-Can Gogh aficionados will recognise this view.
+Van Gogh aficionados will recognise this view.

 Vincent’s walk took him past fields and orchards, over canals, and down the tree-lined roads.

 It was one of Vincent’s favourite walks, and took him into the landscapes which inspired him to produce some the greatest paintings ever made.

 Today the N570 is still tree-lined but you have to drive through Arles northern suburbs, past out-of-town commerce centres and car sales lots until you finally escape the town.

 Today we continued north, looking for a view like the one in Vincent’s drawing “On the road to Tarascon” and we found it.

 Here’s me on the road to Tarascon:

 It’s only a road, and it’s only a drawing but to be able to find a point on the road today with the mountains in the background and trees lining the road – just like Vincent showed us in 1888 – was really a thrill for this van Gogh aficionado!

 Are you an admirer of Vincent van Gogh?